MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 the support for variable-maximum-length packets can be removed.
 Because stream termination is handled by QUIC, an END_STREAM flag is not required.

-The payload of each frame type is unmodified from HTTP/2 unless otherwise noted.

-On QUIC streams other than Stream 1, the format is as follows:
+On QUIC streams other than Stream 1, the general frame format is as follows:

 ~~~~~~~~~~
      0   1   2   3   4   5   6   7